 - Meanwhile, bring a large pot of water to a boil and cook pasta according to package instructions.

-- Mince the garlic and add to a pan with 2 tbsp of the olive oil.
+- Mince the garlic and add to a pan (the mushroom one without the mushrooms in it) with 2 tbsp of the olive oil.

 - Saute until golden brown and nice and fragrant.

-- Pour in the white wine and cook for 3-5 minutes so the flavors blend and the alcohol cooks off.
-You don’t want all of the liquid to evaporate, but it should not have a strong alcohol smell.
+- Pour in the white wine and cook for about 5 minutes so the flavors blend and the alcohol cooks off.
+You don't want it all to evaporate, but it should reduce by about half before moving on to the next step.

-- Add the mixture to a food processor with the drained and rinsed cashews, vegan parmesan, the remaining olive oil, and all of the other ingredients.
-Start with 1 cup of the broth and add more as needed to thin out the sauce.
+- Add the mixture to a high speed blender with the drained and rinsed cashews the remaining olive oil and all of the other ingredients.

 - Process until completely smooth, about 30 seconds-1 minute.